 What is LDL (Bad Cholesterol)?

-High LDL cholesterol is the single most important risk factor for heart disease, which is still the single leading cause of death worldwide.
+High LDL cholesterol has been shown to be causative of atherosclerotic heart disease, which is still the single leading cause of death worldwide.

 Can Diet Lower Cholesterol?

 While cholesterol is 90% genetic (https://pubmed.ncbi.nlm.nih.gov/30528924/), there are some dietary modifications you can make to lower cholesterol with diet.

 One of the most effective dietary patterns for reducing LDL is the Mediterranean diet, which emphasizes plant-based foods, healthy fats, and lean proteins.
 A systematic review of 13 randomized controlled trials found that the Mediterranean diet reduced LDL levels by an average of 18.5 mg/dL. (https://www.sciencedirect.com/science/article/pii/S266614972200038X)